-To help congressional offices respond to grants questions, CRS has compiled a packet of material which can be sent to constituents.
-The packet describes publications, many available in local libraries, as well as Internet sources about federal, private, and state grants; reproduces excerpts from the Catalog of Federal Domestic Assistance describing Catalog highlights, a "State Single Point of Contact List" for information about federal programs, and guidance on "Developing and Writing Grant Proposals."
+To help congressional offices respond to grants questions, CRS has compiled a packet of materials that can be sent to constituents.
+It describes publications, many available in local libraries, as well as Internet sources about federal, private, and state grants.
+It also reproduces excerpts from the Catalog of Federal Domestic Assistance describing Catalog highlights, a "State Single Point of Contact List" for information about federal programs, and guidance on "Developing and Writing Grant Proposals."
 For private funding, the Info Pack also includes addresses and telephone numbers of Foundation Center collections in every state.